Skip to content

 Some manipulators use intimidation and threats to get their way, while others rely on charm, flattery, and emotional manipulation to control others.

-One of the traits of a manipulator is his ability to disguise his true intentions and feelings.
+One of the traits of manipulators is their ability to disguise their true intentions and feelings.

-He may seem friendly and warm on the surface, but underneath, he is calculating and strategic in his actions, making it difficult for others to recognize his true face.
+They may seem friendly and warm on the surface, but underneath, they are calculating and strategic in their actions, making it difficult for others to recognize their true face.

-By exploiting their weaknesses, the manipulator can gain control over the individuals and use them for his purposes.
+By exploiting their weaknesses, the manipulators can gain control over the individuals and use them for their purposes.

-Another common tactic he uses is gaslighting which involves twisting the truth and distorting reality to make the victims doubt their perceptions and beliefs.
+Another common tactic is gaslighting, which involves twisting the truth and distorting reality to make the victims doubt their perceptions and beliefs.

-By creating confusion and uncertainty, the manipulator can maintain his hold over the victims and continue to control them.
+By creating confusion and uncertainty, the manipulators can maintain their hold over the victims and continue to control them.

-Using guilt, shame, and blame, he makes his victims feel responsible for their mistreatment and, using the silent treatment punishes them for not complying with his demands.
+Using guilt, shame, and blame, they make their victims feel responsible for their mistreatment and force them to do what they want.
+Using the silent treatment punishes their victims for not complying with their demands.

-• Has a history of unstable relationships and friendships
+All these characteristics create a history of unstable relationships and friendships.

-Being around him may make you feel used or exploited, causing you to constantly be on the defensive.
-So, coping with Manipulator behavior can be challenging, but there are a few steps you can take to protect yourself.
+Being around the Manipulators may make you feel used, exploited, or defensive.
+So, coping with their behavior can be challenging, but there are a few steps you can take to protect yourself.

-The manipulator thrives on drama and conflict, so avoid engaging in games or arguments with him, as he may use this opportunity to manipulate you further.
-Stay calm and rational, and do not let him push your buttons.
+The manipulators thrive on drama and conflict, so avoid engaging in games or arguments with them, as they may use this opportunity to manipulate you further.
+Stay calm and rational, and do not let them push your buttons.

 “I feel very anxious.”